-Causes of nappy rash
+About nappy rash

 Symptoms of nappy rash

-The skin on your child’s bottom will look red and sore.
-Sometimes nappy rash might go up onto your child’s tummy or spread up towards your baby’s back.
+The skin on your child’s bottom and genitals will look inflamed and sore.
+On children with darker skin, the inflammation might look brown, purple or grey.
+On children with lighter skin, the inflammation might look red.
 Some areas of skin might be raised or swollen, and there might be breaks in the skin.
 These breaks are called ulcers.

-You should take your child to the GP if:
+Maybe.
+You should take your child to the GP if your child:

-- blisters, crusts or pimples
+- has blisters, crusts or pimples

-- your child is upset and isn’t sleeping
+- is upset and isn’t sleeping

-- your child has an unexplained fever
+- has an unexplained fever

-- the rash is spreading
+- has nappy rash that’s spreading

 Change your baby’s nappies frequently